xin9le/KK_Talking/README.md

 # KK_Talking

-Supports you to enjoy KK Talking more comfortably.
+Allows you to enjoy KK Talking comfortably.